8ball030/ethereal_rust_sdk/readme.md

 - [x] Generate datatypes from Ethereal API spec.
 - [x] Set up continuous integration and deployment (CI/CD) pipeline.
 - [x] Fully Integrate with Ethereal Websocket API.
+- [x] Implement Read HTTP client for Ethereal REST API.
+- [x] Create example code for using the SDK.
+- [ ] Implement Order posting for Ethereal REST API.
-- [ ] Integrate with Ethereal authentication system.
+- [ ] Create async HTTP client for Ethereal REST API.
+- [ ] Write tests for all modules and functionalities.
 - [ ] Add more examples and documentation.
-- [ ] Write tests for all modules and functionalities.
 - [ ] Publish the crate to crates.io.
 - [ ] Parse stringified numbers into appropriate numeric types.